cokelaer/bioservices/bioservices/doc/source/index.rst

    .. image:: bioservices.png

    :Citations: If you use BioServices, please cite *Cokelaer et al, Bioinformatics (2013)*.
-See `bioinformatics link <http://bioinformatics.oxfordjournals.org/content/early/2013/10/17/bioinformatics.btt547>`_ for details.
+See `bioinformatics link <http://bioinformatics.oxfordjournals.org/content/29/24/3241>`_ for details.

 .. note:: Contributions to implement new wrappers are more than welcome.
     See `BioServices wiki <https://www.assembla.com/spaces/bioservices/wiki>`_
     to join the development, and the :ref:`developer` on how to implement new wrappers.
+Although contributors have their names in the header files, you can also look at the :ref:`contributors` directly.

 .. toctree::
     :maxdepth: 2